 5.2.12 The data should be reviewed in the field to ensure that the valid data have been collected.
 This includes verification that discharge was maintained at a constant rate, and the drawdown stabilized at the minimum required magnitude.
 Complete all documentation on the appropriate form as outlined in the project work plans.

-5.2.13 The specific capacity tests may be repeated as necessary, and as required by the project work removed and the wellhead secured.
+5.2.13 The specific capacity tests may be repeated as necessary, and as required by the project work plans.